José Morban

-José Morban (born December 2, 1979) is a Dominican retired professional baseball infielder.
+José Morban (born December 2, 1979) is a Dominican former professional baseball infielder.
 He played in Major League Baseball for the Baltimore Orioles during the 2003 season.

 Career

 In December 2002, the Minnesota Twins chose Morban in the Rule 5 Draft.
 Morban was previously a member of the Texas Rangers.
 To accommodate Morban on their roster, the Twins released David Ortiz, who would go on to spend 14 seasons with the Boston Red Sox and be elected to the National Baseball Hall of Fame on his first ballot.